 In order to use mobile shopping, certain requirements must be met.
 On the one hand, these have to do with the infrastructure: There must be a permanent Internet connection.
 Ideally via WLAN, LTE, HSPA or UMTS.
 Online purchases can also be made from a smartphone if there is only an EDGE or GPRS connection, but websites then often take a long time to load and the risk of a disconnection is relatively high.
 Secondly - and this requirement is obvious - users must have a mobile device.

-Reading tip: Another big trend in e-commerce at the moment is D2C.
-Find out here what's behind this approach, what benefits it brings, and how to implement a successful D2C sale.
+Reading tip: Another big trend in e-commerce is currently D2C.
+Find out here what is behind this approach, what advantages it brings and how you can implement it successfully.

 Components of M-Commerce